pachyderm/pachyderm/doc/docs/2.0.x/getting_started/local_installation.md

 ## Connect 'pachctl' To your Cluster

-Assuming your `pachd` is running as shown above, the easiest way to have `pachctl` connect to your local cluster is to use the `port-forward` command.
+Assuming your `pachd` is running as shown above, the easiest way to connect `pachctl` to your local cluster is to use the `port-forward` command.

 - To connect to your new Pachyderm instance, run: